How to Make Living Wall Art (wood-mounted planters)

 Some examples are ferns, orchids, a variety of cacti, philodendron, etc. Some of my favorites are staghorn ferns, hoyas, and bird’s nest.
 If you’re unsure about a specific plant, you can always ask Uncle Google “Is (xyx plant) an epiphyte?” and you should be able to find the answer.

-Here are a few more photos of the wall mounted plants so you get a better sense of what we’re making here:
+Here are a few more photos of the finished planters so you get a better sense of what we’re making here:

 Side note: We used a Crocodylus plant in the video (also pictured above) but didn’t realize they can be a little trickier to keep alive, probably not the best option for us since we are far from having a green thumb.
 It didn’t do too well in our RV and we ended up replacing it with a Bird’s Nest plant (shown below), which has done amazing and is supposed to be one of the easiest plants to take care of.
 So if you’re looking for an easy, leafy epiphyte to mount, go with a Bird’s Nest!